Community Sleep Health Grant

 |Payment #2 – Upon receipt and approval of Final Report||10%|

 If unique circumstances are explained in the budget justification of the applicant’s proposal, the Board of Directors will consider requests for an alternate payment schedule, with a maximum variance of 10%.

 Note: Once awarded, reallocation of funds of <10% do not require approval.

-The AASM Foundation intends the Community Sleep Health Award to provide funding for projects that will serve a targeted population and that there will be a measure of impact of the project on sleep health within the community.
+The AASM Foundation intends the Community Sleep Health Grant to provide funding for projects that will serve a targeted population and that there will be a measure of impact of the project on sleep health within the community.

 Applicants are expected to address the aims as described in the application.
 Major modification of the proposed aims requires AASM Foundation Board of Directors or Executive Committee approval.